Korean Air suspends ‘nut rage’ sister from work over tantrum

-SEOUL, South Korea (AP) — Korean Air Lines says it has suspended one of its chairman’s daughters from work after she threw a tantrum at a business meeting, triggering public outrage and a police investigation.
+SEOUL, South Korea (AP) — Korean Air Lines said Monday it has suspended one of its chairman’s daughters from her marketing work after she threw a tantrum at a business meeting, triggering public outrage and a police investigation.

-The daughter, Emily Cho, is the younger sister of another Korean Air executive whose onboard “nut rage” outburst delayed a flight in 2014.
+The daughter, Cho Hyun-min, also known as Emily Cho, is the younger sister of another Korean Air executive whose onboard “nut rage” outburst delayed a flight in 2014.

 The flag carrier said Cho, a senior vice president, was suspended from work starting Monday.
 It said it will take further action following the police investigation.

 Cho allegedly hurled a cup of water at an ad agency official during a meeting last month.
 She later apologized on Facebook, saying the outburst was sparked by her passion for commercials.
+Cho oversaw the company’s marketing and commercials.

 Most Read Business Stories